-- 8. WAIVER OF BREACH.
-The Company's or Employee's waiver of any breach of a provision of this Agreement shall not waive any subsequent breach by the other Party. - 9.
-SEVERABILITY.
-If a court of competent jurisdiction holds that any provision or sub-part thereof contained in this Agreement is invalid, illegal, or unenforceable, that invalidity, illegality, or unenforceability shall not affect any other provision in this Agreement.
-Additionally, if any of the provisions of this Agreement are held unenforceable by a court of competent jurisdiction, then the Parties desire that such provision, clause, or phrase be "blue-penciled" or rewritten by the court to the extent necessary to render it enforceable. - 10.
-PARTIES BOUND.
+- 11. PARTIES BOUND.
 The terms, provisions, covenants and agreements contained in this Agreement shall apply to, be binding upon and inure to the benefit of the Company's successors and assigns, and Employee's heirs, executors, administrators, and other legal representatives.
-Employee may not assign this Agreement. - 11.
-REMEDIES.
-Employee acknowledges that Employee's breach of this Agreement would cause the Company irreparable harm for which damages would be difficult, if not impossible, to ascertain and legal remedies would be inadequate.
-Therefore, in addition to any legal or other relief to which the Company may be entitled by virtue of Employee's breach or threatened breach of this Agreement, the Company may seek equitable relief, including but not limited to preliminary and permanent injunctive relief and all other available remedies. - 12.
+Employee may not assign this Agreement. - 12.
 GOVERNING LAW.
 This Agreement and the employment relationship created by it shall be interpreted and construed in accordance with the laws of the State of North Carolina, including its statutes of limitations, without giving effect to any conflict-of-laws rule that would result in the application of the laws of a different jurisdiction.
 The Parties consent to exclusive jurisdiction in North Carolina for the purpose of any litigation relating to this Agreement and agree that any litigation by or involving them relating to this Agreement shall be conducted in the state courts of North Carolina or the appropriate federal district court located in North Carolina.
 Employee consents to the exercise of personal jurisdiction in any state or federal court located in North Carolina and waives any objection based upon personal jurisdiction or forum non conveniens with respect to any action commenced in such courts. - 13.
 COUNTERPARTS.
-This Agreement may be executed in counterparts, each of which shall be an original, with the same effect as if the signatures affixed thereto were upon the same instrument. - 14.
+This Agreement may be executed in counterparts, each of which shall be an original, with the same effect as if the signatures affixed thereto were upon the same instrument.
+Any such counterpart, to the extent delivered by .pdf or similar attachment to electronic mail shall be treated in all manner and respects as an original executed counterpart and shall be considered to have the same binding legal effect as if it were the original signed version thereof delivered in person. - 14.
 EMPLOYEE ACKNOWLEDGMENT.
-Employee understands and agrees that this Agreement is not a contract of employment for any particular term.
+Employee understands and agrees that this Agreement is not a contract of employment for any particular term and that employment by the Company is, for all purposes, "at will."